Geometric invariants of $5/2$-cuspidal edges: Invariants of -cuspidal edges

-Let us assume $S(f)$ is oriented and $\xi$ be a vector field such that the restriction $\xi|_{S(f)}$ is tangent to $S(f)$ agreeing with the orientation of $S(f)$, and let $\eta$ be a null vector field so that $(\xi,\eta)$ is positively oriented.
+Let us assume $S(f)$ is oriented, and let $\xi$ be a vector field such that the restriction $\xi|_{S(f)}$ is tangent to $S(f)$ agreeing with the orientation of $S(f)$, and let $\eta$ be a null vector field so that $(\xi,\eta)$ is positively oriented.
 We take a null vector field $\tilde\eta$ which satisfies the condition \eqref{eq:eta}, and $(\xi,\tilde\eta)$ is positively oriented.
-Assuming $f$ is not a front at $0$, then by Proposition \ref{prop:criteria}, $\tilde\eta^3f(0,0)=l \tilde\eta^2f(0,0)$.
-We define two real numbers at $0$ respectively by
+Assuming $f$ is not a front at $0$, then {by Fact \ref{fact:eta-tilde}, there exists a number $l\in \R$ such that} $\tilde\eta^3f(0,0)=l \tilde\eta^2f(0,0)$.
+We define two real numbers at $0$, respectively, by